 - NBC reported that 40% of US colleges reported a drop in international student applications because of Trump’s policies like the Muslim ban.
 Foreign students generate $32 billion in revenue and 400k jobs.

 - Trump approval hit a new low at Gallup: 35% approve, 59% disapprove.
 Ratings this week are the lowest ever for a new president.

 - Trump will not throw the ceremonial first pitch in the Nationals opening day, making him the second since Taft in 1910 not to do so.

 - USA Today reported Trump and his companies have been linked to at least 10 former Soviet businessmen with alleged ties to organized crime or money laundering.

 - WNYC reported three all-cash real estate purchases by Manafort in New York.
-One purchase was for $10mm at Trump Tower in 2006 — the same time Manafort entered a $10mm contract with a pro-Putin Russian oligarch, Oleg Deripaska, to help strategize on influencing US elections.
+One purchase was for $10 million at Trump Tower in 2006 — the same time Manafort entered a $10 million contract with a pro-Putin Russian oligarch, Oleg Deripaska, to help strategize on influencing US elections.

 - Deripaska took out quarter page advertisements in the WAPO and WSJ denouncing the AP story, and offering to testify to Congress.